KEY FINDINGS

 crippling effects of self-censorship.
 Secondly, various new regulations

-on sex and relationship education are violating Parental Rights.
+on sex and relationship education are violating Parental Rights. - Secular intolerance and discrimination against Christianity seem to

 be based on the opposition against more traditional and